na-stewart/sanic-security/README.md

 Provides users with a familiar experience by having them register/login using their existing credentials from other trusted services (such as Google, Discord, etc.).

-This feature is designed to complement existing protocols by linking a Sanic Security account with the user's OAuth credentials.
-As a result, developers can leverage all of Sanic Security's capabilities including robust session handling and account management.
+This feature is designed to complement existing protocols by linking Sanic Security with the user's OAuth credentials.
+As a result, developers can leverage robust session handling and account management.

 * Define OAuth clients